 Taking your very first dog home is likely to be one of the most exciting times of your life.
-Here’s 5 tips to make it a success.
+Here are five tips to make it a success.

 By Guest Blogger, Julie Adams